rnag/smartsheet-rs/README.md

     let row = get_row
         // Note: "My Value" can be either a String, Number, or Boolean.
         .where_eq("Column 1", "My Value")?
-        // Normally you could use `.first()?` here if you were certain about
-        // finding it, but for example purposes, let's try to set a default
-        // otherwise.
+        // Only want to get the first row which matches the condition.
         .first()?;

     let rows = get_row
+        // Retrieve *all* rows that *do not* match the specified cell value.
         .where_ne("Column 2", 123.45)?
-        // Retrieve *all* rows that *do not* match the specified cell value.
         .find_all()?;

     // Print the match for the first query